kabragaurav/java-perf-tuning/README.md

    classes which are being used are loaded in the memory
 9. Use `StringBuilder` if possible.
 Also avoid wrapper and BigInteger (or similar) classes if possible
 10. Since recursion can create lot of local vars, do not use recursion, if loop is feasible
-11. Optimize SQL queries - use indexes, use conditional retrievals, try avoiding too many joins
+11. Optimize SQL queries - use indexes, use conditional retrievals, try avoiding too many joins, use joins over subqueries
+12. If multiple checks on String validations, instead of if-else, use regex
+13. JPA vs JDBC - JDBC is lower layer to manually interact with DB.
+JPA's implementation like Hibernate provides more OO way and caching, lazy loading and auto schema generation capabilities.